 The Jaws films became increasingly implausible in the best possible way.
 While the first Jaws invented the summer blockbuster and launched the career of Steven Spielberg, all the third film had to invent was ridiculous reasons for people to keep getting attacked by a captive shark at Seaworld.
 JUST LEAVE THE PARK, PEOPLE.
 It was originally presented in 3D, and has plenty of gimmicky shots that showcase this fact.
 It also features an unhinged Dennis Quaid violently assaulting a popcorn vendor for motives that, even 30 years after the film’s release, remain impenetrable.

 You have to get in quick if you want to take advantage of Presto’s horror offerings.
-The streaming service is set to shutter in February, to be replaced by the more expensive Foxtel Play.
+The streaming service is set to shutter in February, to be replaced by the more expensive Foxtel Now.
 It remains to be seen how much of the service’s excellent horror catalogue will survive.
 With classics like Carrie and The Fly, as well as strong newer entries like The Final Girls, it was hard to pick highlights, but a few stand out among the rest.

 Best of the Best